mglaman/drupal-check/README.md

 Follow these instructions to build from source: https://github.com/mglaman/drupal-check/wiki/Build-From-Source.

+### Docker

+You can also use Drupal-Check on a Docker image by running:

+    docker run --rm -v $(pwd)/path/to/my_module:/var/www/html/modules/my_module \
+        dcycle/drupal-check:1 my_module

 ## Usage

 This tool works on all Drupal code, but must be executed within the root directory of a Drupal project..